Lučka Kajfež Bogataj

-Lučka Kajfež Bogataj is a Slovenian climatologist, specialist in agricultural meteorology.
+Lučka Kajfež Bogataj (born 28 June 1957) is a Slovenian climatologist, specialist in agricultural meteorology.

 Early life and education

 She graduated in 1980 from the Ljubljana Faculty of Natural Sciences and Technology and received her doctorate from the Faculty of Biotechnology.
 She then pursued post-doctoral training in the U.S. and Sweden.

 Work experience

 She is a researcher and professor at the University of Ljubljana, full professor at the Faculty of Biotechnology, and chair of the chair in Agrometeorology.
 She has been head of the Center for Biometrology at the Biotechnical Faculty since 1966.
 She also lectures at the Faculty of Mathematics and Physics as well as at the Faculty of Architecture.
 She is also a member of the educational committee of the European Meteorological Society.
 In her country she is considered one of the pioneers in the study of the impact of climate change, particularly on growth and agricultural production.
 Bogataj was named a member of the Intergovernmental Panel on Climate Change (IPCC) in Geneva and, in 2007, was vice-chair of Working Group II "Impacts, Adaptation and Vulnerability" in the preparation of the Fourth Assessment Report of the IPCC.